-CHARIERED SURVETORS
+CHARTERED SURVEYORS

 Ceilings

 Repair category: 1

 Notes: Within the limits of our inspection these generally appeared in fair condition consistent with age.
+During redecoration some plaster filling/repair may be required.
+Ensure timber panelling has been treated with fire retardant paint.

-Interna Internal walls
+Internal walls

 Repair category: 1

-Notes: Within the limits of our inspection these generally appeared in fair condition consistent with age.
+Notes: The internal walls are largely covered with decorative finishes.
+During routine redecoration some plaster filling may be necessary.

-Floors i Floors including sub-floors
+Floors in ncluding sub-floors

 Repair category: 1

 Notes: No access to the sub-floor chamber was possible at the time of our visit to the property.
 Within the limitations of our inspection there was no indication to suggest significant defects in this area.
 It will, however be appreciated that the area was not inspected and therefore no guarantees can be provided in this regard.

-Interna l joinery and kitchen fittings
+Internal l joinery and kitchen fittings

 Repair category: 1

 Notes: The internal joinery is generally in keeping with the age and type of property and is in a condition consistent with age.
-The kitchen fittings are generally in adequate condition for their age and type.
+The kitchen units are of a modern type and appeared in a condition consistent with their age and purpose.

 Chimne y breasts and fireplaces

 Repair category: 1

-Notes: There is a fireplace installed within the property incorporating a living flame gas fire.
-It should be emphasised that the flue was not checked or the appliance tested.
+Notes: There is a fireplace installed within the property incorporating modern living flame gas fire.
+It should be emphasised that the flues were not checked or appliances tested.

-Interna I decorations
+Internal l decorations

 Repair category: 1

-Notes: Adequate condition.
+Notes: Adequate conditions.

-CHARTERED SURVETORA
+CHAKIERED SURVEYORS

 Cellars

-Repair category: Not applicable.
+Repair category: Not Applicable.

-Notes: Not applicable.
+Notes: Not Applicable.

-Electric ity
+Electric iity

 Repair category: 1

-Notes: We have had sight of a satisfactory electrical installation condition report dated 1 st July 2019 and any purchasers should satisfy themselves with its content.
-The electrical system within the property appeared of modern design,

-there being a circuit breaker type distribution board.
+Notes: The electrical system within the property appeared of modern design, there being a circuit breaker type distribution board.
 It should be emphasised that the system was not tested at the time of our inspection.
 The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category: 1

 Notes: In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.

 Water, plumbing and bathroom fittings

 Repair category: 1

 Notes: The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.
 The sanitary fittings appeared in fair order consistent with age.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
-Waterproof seals in sanitary areas should be checked and maintained on a regular basis.
+Waterproof seals in sanitary areas should be checked

+and maintained on a regular basis.

 Heating and hot water

 Repair category: 1

-Notes: There is a gas fired central heating system and gas fittings should all be checked and serviced in the normal manner.
-In the of safety it would be prudent to have all gas appliances checked Safe registered tradesman.
-Drainage Drainage
+Notes: There is a gas fired central heating system and gas fittings and these should all be checked and serviced in the normal manner.
+In the interests of safety it would be prudent to have all gas appliances checked by a Gas Safe registered tradesman.

+Drainage

 Repair category: 1

 Notes: The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.